-If I had to pick a favorite season, and it would be a tough one, I think I’d have to go with Summer.
+If I had to pick a favorite season, and it’s a tough choice, I think I’d have to go with Summer.
 When I had a growing family, summer was our time to be together.
 No schedules, no school, no homework.
 I loved it.
 I was always so ready for the last day of school and so NOT ready for school to start in the fall.
 I was blessed to find a job with a schedule that revolved around my kids…so when they were home, I was too.
 Looking back on the summers in my past, I can honestly say that they were the best times of my life.

 When my kids were young, we spent long days at the pool.
 We ate fresh fruit, corn on the cob and grilled hotdogs.
 There were bike rides and trips to the park to swing.
 Sweet days that looking back, were some of the best.
 I wish I would have realized that at the time.
 I wish I would have taken more pictures and let my kids stay up late.
 Other than that I have no regrets.

 As my kids grew, so did their interests and our summers became busy.
 I found every golf course in Northwest Ohio…and then some.
 I learned the importance of keeping your head down and filling in your divots.
 I learned that dancers are athletes at heart.
 I learned how to set a pony tail with sponge rollers so it curled beautifully.
 I spent a lot of time in my car…but it was the perfect time to talk to my kids so I never minded.
 Some of our best conversations happened in the car.
 We discovered Niagara Falls and the mountains of Colorado.
 Good times for sure.

 Then one summer things changed.
 I was shopping for dorm decor and stocking up on shampoo.
 I bought a futon when I wasn’t even sure what it was.
 I packed up my daughter and even though it was nearly impossible, left her standing in the parking lot of her college.
 To this day I can still see her there, waving at us as we drove away.
 That was the beginning of a different sort of life for my family.